Chapter 6 Om

 10

 Before we block out civilization, we need to consider how a world without civilization will not support the large population of today’s world.
-Technology has made a large population possible; however, improvements did not necessarily cause overpopulation.
+Technology has enabled a large population; however, improvements did not necessarily lead to overpopulation.
 Overpopulation might have been the result of bad management.
-Don’t assume better health care and more food allowed the population to grow.
+Don’t assume that better healthcare and more food allowed the population to grow.
 This assumption is contradicted by United Nations research on population growth (Prospects, 2012).
-Western Europe has lots of health care, lots of food, and stable populations, while the population grows in parts of Africa where the poor live unhealthily and hungry.
+Western Europe boasts a wealth of healthcare, abundant food, and stable populations, whereas parts of Africa experience rapid population growth, often among the impoverished, who live unhealthy lives and face hunger.
 Disease, war, and famine do not reduce the population.
 Instead, poverty breeds overpopulation, according to the environmentalist Barry Commoner (Commoner, 1975).
-An enormous economic collapse in this century would create unstable societies, where misery would trigger the surviving people to reproduce quicker, and massive overpopulation would cover the Earth with slums.
+An enormous economic collapse in this century would create unstable societies, where misery would trigger the surviving people to reproduce quickly, and massive overpopulation would cover the Earth with slums.

 To eliminate civilization, we need to find a better way than economic failure.
 Establishing healthy, happy communities would stabilize population growth.
 As populations move to the cities, the rural areas will become less populated.
 Then, if future cultural improvements lead city dwellers to have fewer children, the cities will fade away on their own in a few centuries.
 Hopefully, some people will develop more permanent communities in the countryside.

 The environmentalist Barry Commoner blamed capitalism for the world’s ecological problems (Butler, 2012).
-Such writers created the impression that Nature lovers need to be socialists.
+Such writers created the impression that Nature lovers need to be Socialists.
 Such a view is wrong because Nature lovers come from all parts of society, even capitalists and even conservative Republicans.
-The Republican Nixon started the Environmental Protection Agency (Plan 3, 1970).
+The Republican President Richard Nixon established the Environmental Protection Agency (Plan 3, 1970).
 Meanwhile, industrialized Socialist countries also damage their ecosystem.
-The environmental damage in the Aral Sea came about through socialist programs (Whish-Wilson, 2002).
+The environmental damage to the Aral Sea was a result of Socialist programs (Whish-Wilson, 2002).
 All civilizations commit sins against Nature, and any political organization becomes a biohazard if it has too much industry.
-The executives in charge are only part of the problem because the factory would not exist if other people did not use the factory’s services.
-People become part of the machine to get benefits from the machine, and combined efforts keep the machine going.

 Traditional Marxists were not environmentalists.
 Mao did not want harmony with nature and acted like nature was an enemy that needed to be conquered.
 The left only recently started pretending to care about the environment.
 So now, ecological groups have adopted tactics used by political revolutionary groups.
-These include annoying people with protests, destructive stunts, spending a lot of money advertising themselves, portraying themselves as on the side of compassion as if they were a religion, and talking like anyone who disagrees with them is evil.
+These include annoying people with protests, engaging in destructive stunts, spending a significant amount of money on advertising, portraying themselves as advocates of compassion, and implying that anyone who disagrees with them is evil.
 These activities accomplish very little other than attract attention.

 Do not let extremists take control of your organization because having too many speakers who support only one side will harm your efforts when they start to exclude potential allies.
-One person wants to protect the forest to preserve it for the future, and another sees the forest as having its own value.
+One person wants to protect the forest to preserve it for future generations, and another sees the forest as having its own inherent value.
 Since both people want to protect the forest, both could work together and ignore minor philosophical differences.
 The fanatical, puritanical, and righteous cannot ignore minor differences, wasting time arguing over political details.
 We need calm, practical people to bring common sense back to the group.
-Practical people will walk away from groups that do nothing but bicker all the time.
+Practical people will walk away from groups that spend all their time bickering.

 Real improvements, such as cleaner cars, are being made by selfish capitalists.
 So, if you want to protect the environment, you need to be able to work with capitalists.
 The real protectors of the environment are rational people who know how to complete paperwork.
 They wear suits and have law degrees and business diplomas.
 Businessmen negotiate and sometimes get stuff done.
 I have never seen a Marxist negotiate.
 They have psychological meltdowns when they do not get everything.
-This behavior can be used to manipulate people, but nothing good comes out of it.
-Capitalism is success.
+This behavior can be used to manipulate people, but it ultimately yields no positive results.
+Capitalism is successful.

-Treating the land as a resource has destroyed a lot of natural ecosystems; however, sometimes owners invest in maintaining their stuff.
-People might protect an environment if they feel ownership of this environment.
+Treating the land as a resource has led to the destruction of many natural ecosystems; however, some owners invest in maintaining their land.
+People might be more inclined to protect the environment if they feel a sense of ownership over it.
 Perhaps we can make capitalism compatible with Nature, and businesses will work with the environment (Reinhardt, 1999).

 “Stable prosperity can be achieved throughout the world provided the environment is nurtured and safeguarded.”
 (Thatcher, 1988)